antrea-io/antrea/docs/network-flow-visibility.md

 flows.

 Kubernetes information such as Node name, Pod name, Pod Namespace, Service name, NetworkPolicy name and NetworkPolicy Namespace, is added to the flow records.
+Network Policy Rule Action (Allow, Reject, Drop) is also supported for both Antrea-native NetworkPolicies and K8s NetworkPolicies.
+For K8s NetworkPolicies, connections dropped due to [isolated Pod behavior](https://kubernetes.io/docs/concepts/services-networking/network-policies/#isolated-and-non-isolated-pods) will be assigned the Drop action.
 For flow records that are exported from any given Antrea Agent, the Flow Exporter only provides the information of Kubernetes entities that are local to the Antrea Agent.
 In other words, flow records are only complete for intra-Node flows, but incomplete for inter-Node flows.
 It is the responsibility of the [Flow Aggregator](#flow-aggregator) to correlate flows from the source and destination Nodes and produce complete flow records.